intel/libvpl/doc/spec/README.md

-# VPL Specification
+# Intel® Video Processing Library Specification

 # How to build locally
-The following instructions are tested on Ubuntu 22.04.
+The following instructions were tested on Ubuntu 22.04.

 1. Go to the root level of this repository

-2. Build Docker image with build environtment:
+2. Build Docker image with build environment:

 ```console
 python3 doc/spec/build-spec.py dockerbuild